 The M2M service infrastructure shall be able to process the connected M2M application according to the provided metadata.

-App-ID Registry shall keep track of registrar CSEs for all registered AEs (when App-ID Registry is used)
+App-ID Registry shall keep track of registrar CSEs for all registered AEs (when App-ID Registry is used).

 When requested by management action, the App-ID Registry shall request the revocation of App-ID or AE-ID.

-A registrar CSE shall be capable of temporary or permanently suspend access to AEs with a revoked App-ID value
+A registrar CSE shall be capable of temporary or permanently suspend access to AEs with a revoked App-ID value.

-A registrar CSE shall be capable of temporary or permanently suspend access to an AE with a revoked AE-ID
+A registrar CSE shall be capable of temporary or permanently suspend access to an AE with a revoked AE-ID.

 7 Candidate Architecture